 The importance of cyber resilience has quickly moved to number one on the agenda as businesses embraced remote working and rolled out digital transformation policies.
 What we’ve learnt is that cyber security is no longer just a concern for the security or IT department – it is those organisations that already have a strong, ingrained security culture that is business wide, that will weather the storm best.

-Telstra Purple has teamed up with CyberGRX and others to discuss new approaches and solutions to third-party risk assessment in an upcoming webinar hosted by InfoSecurity Magazine.
+Telstra Purple has recently teamed up with CyberGRX and others to discuss new approaches and solutions to third-party risk assessment in a webinar hosted by InfoSecurity Magazine.